 STCU is headquartered in Liberty Lake and is the 3rd largest credit union in the state of Washington.
-It is also the 82nd largest credit union in the nation.
-It was established in 1934 and as of September of 2018, it had grown to 642 employees and 184,879 members at 23 locations.
-STCU has an A+ health rating.
+It is also the 63rd largest credit union in the nation.
+It was established in 1934 and as of March of 2022, it had grown to 858 employees and 248,211 members at 36 locations.
+STCU has an A health rating.

-STCU is open to those who reside, work, attend school, or worship in the state of Washington or in the following northern counties in Idaho: Bonner, Benewah, Boundary, Latah, Kootenai, Lweis, Shoshone, or Nez Perce.
-Family and members of any of the credit union's Community Business Partners are also eligible.
+STCU is open to those who reside, work, attend school, or worship in the state of Washington or in the following northern Idaho counties: Bonner, Benewah, Boundary, Latah, Kootenai, Lewis, Shoshone, or Nez Perce.

 See current membership details